 9. Playa Beatriz, another great beach in El Cotillo for watersports

 Next, Playa Beatriz is a lovely El Cotillo beach to visit for a local experience since it attracts more town residents than tourists.
 While the signs to get here aren’t super clear, you should be able to find this beach without any problems.
+Besides, this is one of the few beaches in Fuerteventura where you can camp.

 Once you drive to the beach’s parking lot, you’ll have to walk about 650 feet to the coast.
 The footpath leading to the sea is covered in fine sand, so it’s soft on your feet and easy to navigate.
 As you make your way to the end, you’ll see beautiful black rocks, which provide a striking contrast against the clear blue waters.